Kelapa Dua: Communities

 Kelapa Dua District is sub-divided into five urban communities (kelurahan) - Kelapa Dua, Bencongan, Bencongan Indah, Bojong Nangka and Pakulonan Barat - and one village (desa) - Curug Sangereng, the latter being the location of the district administrative centre - all six sharing the postcode of 15811.
-These are listed below with their areas and their officially-estimated populations as at mid 2024.
+These are listed below with their areas and their officially-estimated populations as of mid-2024.